The Washington Teaching and Certification Resource

 Question: Is there a teacher shortage in Washington State?

-Answer: According to a teacher shortage report by the US Department of Education, Washington reports teacher shortages in areas like English as a second language (ESL), language arts, science, special education, elementary education, health/physical fitness, career/technical education, and mathematics.5 Teachers specializing in one of these areas may find more job opportunities in the state.
+Answer: According to a teacher shortage report by the US Department of Education, Washington reports teacher shortages in areas like English as a second language (ESL), language arts, science, social studies, special education, art and music education, health/physical fitness, Spanish, career/technical education, and mathematics.5 Teachers specializing in one of these areas may find more job opportunities in the state.

 1. Washington State Department of Education: https://www.k12.wa.us/certification/teacher-certificate